Closing the Gap

-Sociology professor Joe Feagin was recently awarded for continuing the work of understanding and countering racism.
+Sociology professor Joe Feagin was recently awarded the Award for Public Understanding of Sociology from American Sociological Association (ASA) for continuing the work of understanding and countering racism.

 By Alix P ‘ 18

-Department of Sociology’s Distinguished Professor Joe Feagin will soon add another award to his collection: the Award for Public Understanding of Sociology from American Sociological Association (ASA).
+Department of Sociology’s Distinguished Professor Joe Feagin added another award to his collection: the Award for Public Understanding of Sociology from American Sociological Association (ASA).

 “I am very grateful for this professional honor from the American Sociological Association, as its recognizes my extensive work over 5 decades, as well as my research with a diverse array of dozens of national and overseas media reporters and with many student groups,” Feagin said.